Channel Letter Signs

 Front-Lit Channel Letter Signs

-Front-lit channel or standard letter signs are the most popular type of channel lettering.
+Front-lit channel or standard letter signs are the most popular type of channel letter sign.
 The backing and return are made of aluminum or another type of sheet metal and is fitted with an acrylic or poly-carbonate face, usually colored with a translucent film, as well as fitted with a trim cap.
 This allows the light to shine through only the front of the sign which brings maximum visibility to your storefront or building at night, able to be from the street by passing drivers.

 Halo-Lit Channel Letter Signs